Who was Vita Sackville-West?

 As a young girl, Vita delighted in showing visitors around Knole, and she expressed profound attachment to the estate throughout her life.
 It was therefore a constant source of distress to her that, as a woman, she was unable to inherit her ancestral home.
 Knole passed to her cousin Eddy after her father’s death.

 Her book, Knole and the Sackvilles, remains an eloquent appraisal of her family and their stately home.

 Vita married diplomat Harold Nicolson in 1913.
 The Nicolsons enjoyed a close relationship and a very successful marriage, later documented in their son Nigel’s book, Portrait of a Marriage (1973).

 Both had affairs with same-sex partners throughout their married life, Vita perhaps most famously with the writer and Bloomsbury group member, Virginia Woolf.
 Vita and Harold’s mutual acceptance of each other’s lovers affirmed their commitment to their marriage.

-Vita had begun writing novels, plays, and poetry as a girl, but her experiences in Constantinople while she and Harold were in residence prompted her to write Poems of East and West in 1917, beginning a long writing career.
+Vita had begun writing novels, plays and poetry as a girl, but her experiences in Constantinople (now Istanbul) while she and Harold were in residence prompted her to write Poems of East and West in 1917, beginning a long writing career.

 Her poem The Land (1926) won the Hawthornden prize in 1927, and memorialised the customs, rituals, and landscapes of her native Kent’s agricultural seasons.
 The poem preserves some of the cadences of the county’s archaic farming language and was immensely popular, as was its follow-up, The Garden, published in 1946.